Aristocles/UDOOMediaSystem/README.md

 QUICK INSTRUCTIONS:

-1) Grab the latest Arduino sketch/code release (current latest release is v1.0.1) and paste it in to your Arduino IDE
+1) Grab the latest Arduino sketch/code release (current release is v1.0.1) and paste it in to your Arduino IDE

 2) Make config changes if required and upload the sketch/code to the Arduino